 ROLE OF COMPLIANCE CERTIFIERS

-Compliance Certifiers are people approved by WorkSafe to inspect sites or otherwise investigate qualifications before issuing compliance certificates that confirm:
+Compliance Certifiers are the only people approved by WorkSafe to inspect sites and issue compliance certificates required under the Regulations that confirm:

 workers handling hazardous substances have appropriate qualifications.